Shannon, age 4

-I grew up as an only child, which resulted in my getting excessive attention and being photographed too much.
-Nevertheless, despite the cheerful smile, I hated sitting for portraits.
+I grew up as an only child, and despite the cheerful smile, I hated sitting for portraits.
 Why?
 Because I was forced to wear a dress.
 My mother secretly wanted a little boy, so she indulged my preference for short hair, hatred of dolls, and passion for anything from the boys' department.
 Except, of course, when I had my picture taken.
-At that point, she would make sure I "straightened up" for the event - dressing me in ribbons and fripperies or otherwise feminizing me as best she could.
-But she already knew that, for me, a frilly dress symbolized hell on earth.
+At that point, she would make sure I "straightened up" for the event - dressing me in ribbons and feminizing me as best she could.
+But she already knew that, for me, a frilly dress symbolized hell on earth!

-I'd go mad for Elizabeth Montgomery when she played Serena on "Bewitched".
+And I'd go mad for Elizabeth Montgomery when she played Serena on "Bewitched."

 Later in childhood - particularly my teens - I began to like boys (a little) and reluctantly embraced conventional ideas about femininity.
 I understood that assuming the role of a typical heterosexual girl offered advantages.
 People accepted me and liked me if I didn't look different.

 Obviously, however, when you aren’t being authentic, the chronic loneliness that comes from knowing how different you are becomes unbearable.
 Feeling comfortable in your own skin is so critically important; it is just about the most important thing in life.
 I learned that lesson, eventually.

 Not surprisingly, as I tried to adapt to society's concept of femaleness, I also suppressed being gay.
 I even had a boyfriend in high school, losing my future Gold Star Lesbian status.
 Although I acknowledged to myself that I wasn't heterosexual, I made a heroic effort to be bisexual.
 In college, I acted out the reverse cliché: I experimented with men.
 Ultimately, those years were a regrettable waste of time.